assasin27/NWDI/README.md

-# FarmFresh Dual-Portal E-Commerce Platform
+# Nareshwadi Products Dual-Portal E-Commerce Platform

 ## Overview
 FarmFresh (Nareshwadi Products) is a modern, production-ready dual-portal e-commerce platform that connects farmers directly to customers.
 It eliminates middlemen, empowers rural producers, and provides a seamless, secure, and scalable digital marketplace for fresh farm goods.